naiad-auv/naiad-auv-report/doc/README.md

  * Appendices (Optional)

 ### How to get started
-DO NOT DO THIS YET, TEMPLATE NOT COMPLETE  (11th of October 2013)

  1. Copy "template" directory and rename it to your topic e.g.
 "mission\_control\_system" or "imu" (only lower-case characters and